Level 5

 C5.3.2 Removing The Chronograph Components

-We start to dismantle the Poljot 3133.
+In this video lesson we start to dismantle the Poljot 3133 chronograph components.

 C5.3.3 Stripping Down The Base Movement - Part 1